amandeep25/NewApp-InProgress-/README.md

-# CODE QUEST!
+# Bluetooth Communication App with Authentication!

-CodeQuest is a web based treasure hunt with HTML, CSS and Javascript.
-The game has five levels.
-Each levels has two parts- an algorithm based question and a riddle.
-The team which solves maximum number of questions in minimum time is the clear winner.
-This game was successfully hosted for about 150 participants.
+This is the complete Android Studio project.

 # In Action:
 ![Main_page](cd2.png)

 These are the main webpages